docker/docs/docker-for-ibm-cloud/administering-swarms.md

    > Keep your client bundle handy
    >
-   > Move the certificate environment variable directory to a safe and accessible location on your machine.
-It contains secret information.
-You'll use it a lot!
+   > Move the certificate environment variable directory to a safe and accessible
+   > location on your machine.
+It contains secret information that gets used a lot.

 6. From the client bundle directory, update your `DOCKER_HOST` and `DOCKER_CERT_PATH` environment variables by loading the `env.sh` script contents into your environment.